nene/prettier-plugin-sql-cst/README.md

 npm install --save-dev prettier prettier-plugin-sql-cst
 ```

-Then use it on SQL files though Prettier command line tool or Prettier extension
+Then use it on SQL files through Prettier command line tool or Prettier extension
 for your editor of choice.

 ## Choosing an SQL dialect